Noble gas compound: Krypton compounds

 Krypton compounds with other than Kr–F bonds (compounds with atoms other than fluorine) have also been described.
-KrF2 reacts with B(OTeF5)3 to produces the unstable compound, Kr(OTeF5)2, with a krypton-oxygen bond.
+KrF2 reacts with B(OTeF5)3 to produce the unstable compound, Kr(OTeF5)2, with a krypton-oxygen bond.
 A krypton-nitrogen bond is found in the cation [H\sC≡N\sKr\sF]+, produced by the reaction of KrF2 with [H\sC≡N\sH]+[AsF6]− below −50 °C.

 Argon compounds

 The discovery of HArF was announced in 2000.
 The compound can exist in low temperature argon matrices for experimental studies, and it has also been studied computationally.
 Argon hydride ion [ArH]+ was obtained in the 1970s.

-This molecular ion has also been identified in the Crab nebula, based on the frequency of its light emissions.
+This molecular ion has also been identified in the Crab Nebula, based on the frequency of its light emissions.

 There is a possibility that a solid salt of [ArF]+ could be prepared with [SbF6]− or [AuF6]− anions.

 Neon and helium compounds

 The ions, Ne+, [NeAr]+, [NeH]+, and [HeNe]+ are known from optical and mass spectrometric studies.
 Neon also forms an unstable hydrate.
 There is some empirical and theoretical evidence for a few metastable helium compounds which may exist at very low temperatures or extreme pressures.
 The stable cation [HeH]+ was reported in 1925, but was not considered a true compound since it is not neutral and cannot be isolated.
 In 2016 scientists created the helium compound disodium helide (Na2He) which was the first helium compound discovered.
+The compound does not have true bonds between the helium and sodium atoms, but instead the helium atoms stabilize the solid lattice.